HRAF Global Scholar: Yidou Tang

 Through this study, Yidou hopes to build on the work of Professor Yunxiang Yan and Professor Xiaotong Fei, and to make an original contribution to the analysis of China’s cultural transformation.
 Because ideas in China’s shifting-class system are borrowed from European and American countries, school systems in other countries and regions should be presented and compared with the cultural changes in China.

 HRAF is honored to welcome Yidou Tang as one of our HRAF Global Scholars for 2022.
-We wish her continued success with his research.
+We wish her continued success with her research.

 To support funding priorities such as the HRAF Global Scholars program and the development of our open access resources (Explaining Human Culture, Teaching eHRAF, and Introducing Cross-Cultural Research), please consider making a tax-deductible donation.